techthoughts2/PoshNotify/src/PoshNotify/docs/Start-PSScriptAnalyzerCheck.md

 schema: 2.0.0
 ---

-# Start-PowerShellBlogCheck
+# Start-PSScriptAnalyzerCheck

 ## SYNOPSIS
-Evaluates if a new PowerShell blog post has been published and sends slack messages notifying of the post.
+Evaluates if new versions of PSScriptAnalyzer have been released and sends slack messages notifying of upgrades.

 ## SYNTAX

 ```
-Start-PowerShellBlogCheck [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
+Start-PSScriptAnalyzerCheck [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Evaluates PowerShell rss feed.
-If a blog blob is not found, one will be populated.
-The blog blob will be evaluated against rss information to determine if a new post is available.
+Evaluates current version of PSScriptAnalyzer releases.
+Searches table if that version is already known.
-If it is, the blob will be updated and slack messages will be sent.
+If not, the table will be updated and slack messages will be sent.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Start-PowerShellBlogCheck
+Start-PSScriptAnalyzerCheck
 ```

-Evalutes PowerShell blog rss, updates blog blob as required, sends slack messages as required.
+Evalutes current PSScriptAnalyzer release information, updates table as required, sends slack messages as required.

 ## PARAMETERS